Flyvs/Game/README.md

 ## PLAYING

-- supports most controllers but the PS5 Controller and the Nintendo Switch Pro Controller works best
+- supports keyboard and most controllers but the PS5 Controller and the Nintendo Switch Pro Controller works best

 ## EDITING CODE